evanshortiss/evanshortiss.github.io/_posts/2018-02-15-ts-on-openshift.markdown

 the `start` entry set to `"node server.js | pino"`.
 This will start our program and pipe output to `pino` so our logs are printed in a prettier format.
-You'll also notice we have a `postinstall` script; this is super important since it will compile our TypeScript files to JavaScript by exectuing `tsc` after the s2i process has run `npm install` for us and ultimately package our compiled JavaScript into the created image.
+You'll also notice we have a `postinstall` script; this is super important since it will compile our TypeScript files to JavaScript by executing `tsc` after the s2i process has run `npm install` for us and ultimately package our compiled JavaScript into the created image.